Roodeniss/Roodeniss/README.md

-- 👋 Hi, I’m @Roodeniss , i am a Ssr QA Engineer and Jr web/app developer
+- 👋 Hi, I’m @Roodeniss , I am a Ssr QA Engineer and Jr web/app developer
 - 👀 I’m interested in Testing, Software Devolopment and Mobile Development
 - 📫 How to reach me: DM me on Linkedin: https://www.linkedin.com/in/rodrigo-denis-goncalves/